davidit17/find-price-outliers-of-2nd-hand-car/README.md

-# anomaly-detection-
+# anomaly-detection

-anomaly detection of prices of used cars in Yad2
+simple model to find out if we can find abnormal prices for used cars